stride3d/stride-docs/en/contributors/documentation/deployment-azure.md

 This guide is crafted for individuals who already have access to the Azure subscription.
 It provides step-by-step instructions for setting up a new Azure Web App, specifically tailored for staging environments.
 Note that the process for setting up a production environment is similar, but requires a distinct web app name.

+Deployments to Azure Web Apps are automated through GitHub Actions, forming an integral part of our Continuous Integration/Continuous Deployment (CI/CD) process.
+The CI/CD pipeline is configured to automatically trigger deployments upon merging changes into either the `staging` or `release` branches.

 > [!NOTE]
 > The deployment process outlined here is already established and running, hosted on Azure and sponsored by the .NET Foundation.
 This guide serves primarily as a reference for maintainers in the event that a new deployment setup is required.

 ### Setting up a new Azure Web App